jcrist/msgspec/docs/source/structs.rst

 - Builtin *empty* mutable collections (``[]``, ``{}``, ``set()``, and
   ``bytearray()``) may be used as default values (as in ``c`` above).
-Since defaults of these types are so common, they're these are "syntactic sugar" for specifying the corresponding ``default_factory`` (to avoid accidental sharing of mutable values).
+Since defaults of these types are so common, these are "syntactic sugar" for specifying the corresponding ``default_factory`` (to avoid accidental sharing of mutable values).
 A default of ``[]`` is identical to a default of ``field(default_factory=list)``, with a new list instance used each time.
   Specifying a non-empty mutable collection (e.g. ``[1, 2, 3]``) as a default
   value will cause the struct definition to error (you should manually define a